-We meet every Monday from 7pm-9pm – All welcome
+We meet for meditation every Monday from 7pm-9pm

 If you have any questions email us at email@example.com

-- First Monday of every month, we offer basic medication instruction and answer questions about the Sangha night for the first 20 minutes of the service (until walking meditation) for newcomers or anyone who wants to participate.
+First Monday of every month Basic meditation instruction and answer questions about the Sangha night for the first 20 minutes of the service.

 Sangha Support (Dana)*